dadahcr2/reference/_pages/home.md

 - Trophy Road Premium Pass now unlocks three extra daily task slots (included in VIP subscriptions)
 - Added a fast pop-up menu for vehicle selection
 - Added a filter for scrapping items based on their rarities
 - You can now tap 'n hold to tune (downgrade/upgrade) vehicle upgrades (So going from lvl 20 to lvl 1 doesn't require 19 individual taps anymore)
+{: .notice}

 ## Events